-From March 4-10, ACC reported 133 new confirmed cases, compared to 222 from Feb.
-25-March 3, according to the Georgia Department of Public Health.
-The county’s seven-day average positivity rate decreased to 4.1% on March 10 compared to 5.7% on March 3.
+From March 25-31, ACC reported 74 new confirmed cases, compared to 75 from March 18-24, according to the Georgia Department of Public Health.
+The county’s seven-day average positivity rate increased to 4.2% on March 31 compared to 3% on March 24.
 The World Health Organization and Johns Hopkins University recommend that communities try to maintain a positivity rate of 5% or lower.

-From March 4-10, ACC reported four confirmed COVID-19 deaths, bringing the total to 126 since the start of the pandemic.
+From March 25-31, ACC reported six confirmed COVID-19 deaths, bringing the total to 135 since the start of the pandemic.

-According to the DPH, the ACC seven-day daily case average has decreased from 31.7 for the week of Feb.
-25-March 3 to 19 for the week of March 4-10.
+According to the DPH, the ACC seven-day daily case average has slightly decreased from 10.7 for the week of March 18-24 to 10.6 for the week of March 25-31.

-According to the Georgia Geospatial Information Office, the number of current hospitalizations in Region E — which includes ACC and several surrounding counties — showed a decline last week.
-On March 10, there were 57 hospitalized COVID-19 patients, compared to the 69 on March 3.
+According to the Georgia Geospatial Information Office, the number of current hospitalizations in Region E — which includes ACC and several surrounding counties — showed a slight increase last week.
+On March 31, there were 50 hospitalized COVID-19 patients, compared to the 44 on March 24.

-Statewide, the weekly rate of new confirmed COVID-19 cases has also decreased.
+Statewide, the weekly rate of new confirmed COVID-19 cases has decreased.

-In addition, comparing the week of Feb.
-18 to the week of Feb.
-25 may be difficult as new COVID-19 mutations are being found.
-About 171 cases of the B.1.1.7.
-COVID-19 variant, which was first identified in the United Kingdom, have been found in the state as of March 9, compared to 137 cases found on Feb.
-24. Additionally, 3 cases of the B.1.351 mutation, which was first discovered in South Africa, have been found in the state.
+In addition, about 592 cases of the B.1.1.7.
+COVID-19 variant, which was first identified in the United Kingdom, have been cumulatively found in the state as of March 30.
+22 cases of the B.1.351 mutation, which was first discovered in South Africa, have been cumulatively found in the state.
+Additionally, one case of the P.1.
+COVID-19 variant, which was found originally in Brazil, has been found in the state.